 Next, I’ll show you one more method for calculating percentiles that does not directly use the values in the dataset.

 Using a Probability Distribution Function to Estimate Percentiles

 If you know the probability distribution function (PDF) that a population of values follows, you can use the PDF to calculate percentiles.
 Perhaps the population follows the normal distribution?
 Or, you might have collected a sample and then identified the PDF that provides the best fit.

 Read my post about identifying the distribution of your data.
 This approach identifies the population distribution that has the highest probability (i.e., maximum likelihood) of producing the distribution that you observe in a random sample from that population.

 After you identify the distribution for your sample, you can use your statistical software to calculate the percentage of values in the distribution that falls below a value.
 I’ll use graphs to show two examples to make the ideas crystal clear.
 I’m using Minitab statistical software to generate these graphs.
 The data for one example follows a normal distribution while the other follows a skewed lognormal distribution.
 Both of these variables were collected from the same sample of middle school girls.

 Using the Normal Distribution to Estimate Height Percentiles

 Height tends to follow the normal distribution, which is the case for our sample data.
 The heights for this population follow a normal distribution with a mean of 1.512 meters and a standard deviation of 0.0741 meters.
 For normally distributed populations, you can use Z-scores to calculate percentiles.
 This method is convenient when you have only summary information about a sample and access to a table of Z-scores.
-I talk about Z-scores and show how to use them to calculate percentiles in my blog post about the Normal Distribution.
+I talk about Z-scores and show how to use them to calculate percentiles in my post, Z-score: Definition, Formula, and Uses.

 The plot above shows that a height of 1.551 meters is at the 70th percentile for this population of middle school girls.